 Since its establishment, Tohoku University has a proud tradition of placing great importance on research efforts, as can be seen in the school motto, "Research Comes First."
 This comes from the belief that the presence of first-rate researchers will undoubtedly raise the quality of education.
 Creative research is the key to success when venturing into uncharted fields, and Tohoku University epitomizes the spirit of this endeavor.

 The members of the Department of Chemistry are instilled with a strong desire to seek and investigate unknown areas, and many of our outstanding scientists have left a legacy of important work in their respective fields.
-Majima Riko, Akabori Shiro and Nozoe Tetsuo, all recipients of the National Culture Award of Japan, are three of the most distinguished former members of our faculty.
+Riko Majima, Shiro Akabori Shiro, Tetsuo Nozoe, and Koji Nakanishi, all recipients of the National Culture Award of Japan, are four of the most distinguished former members of our faculty.

 Japan's first female university students were admitted to the Tohoku Imperial University College of Science.
 In 1913, two women enrolled in the Chemistry Department, and one joined the Mathematics Department.
 Kuroda Chika and Tange Ume were two of the women who continued to conduct research after graduation and made prominent contributions to the field of chemistry in Japan.